wiseman-timelord/Chat-Gradio-Gguf/README.md

 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
 - This project is for a chat interface, and is not intended to overlap with my other projects, `Rpg-Gradio-Gguf`, or the blueprints for, `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
 - Afterthought Countdown is, <25 characters then 1s or 26-100 charactrs then 3s or >100 lines then 5s, cooldown before proceeding, enabling cancelation relative to input.
-- "Ghat-Gradio-Gguf" is intended as the Windows version of [Chat-Linux-Gguf](https://github.com/wiseman-timelord/Chat-Linux-Gguf).
+- "Chat-Windows-Gguf" is intended as the Windows version of [Chat-Linux-Gguf](https://github.com/wiseman-timelord/Chat-Linux-Gguf).

 ### Models (Confirmed Working)
 You will of course need to have a `*.Gguf` model, here are some good ones at the time, with gpt for comparrisson..